 Identifying and describing the physics of swimming is extremely difficult, as the swimmer influences the water, which in turn influences the swimmer.

 The physics of swimming refers to the process during which an object changes its position in the surrounding medium, be it water or air.
-The majority of research has studied movements in the water and not the parts of the swimming cycle carried out above the water surface.
+The majority of research has studied movements in the water, and not the parts of the swimming cycle carried out above the water surface.

 Speed

 Speed is the velocity at which a swimmer changes his or her position per unit of time.
 Speed is a scalar unit and may be measured with a single number.
-Speed is commonly measured in meters per second and may be measured instantaneously or as an average over a distance or time.
+Swimming speed is commonly measured in meters per second and may be measured instantaneously or as an average over a distance or time.
 The easiest way of measuring speed during a race is to start the clock when the race starts and stop it when the swimmer reaches the finish line.

 Velocity

 Velocity is described as speed in a particular direction and is also measured in meters per hour.
-The fastest swimmers reach velocities of 2.4 meters per hour, like when Florent Manaudou, Bruno Fratus and Nathan Adrian swim 50 meters freestyle in a little under 21 seconds.
+The fastest swimmers reach velocities of 2.4 meters per hour, like when Florent Manaudou, Bruno Fratus and Nathan Adrian swam 50m freestyle in a little under 21 seconds.
 Velocity (instantaneous velocity) is a vector, as it has both magnitude (speed) and direction.
 Isaac Newton’s three laws of motion say that the velocity of an object is constant if it is not influenced by any external forces.
-For the swimmer, it’s important that the velocity goes in a particular direction – the one representing the shortest distance between point A and point B. The difference between speed and velocity:
+For the swimmer, it’s important that the velocity goes in a particular direction—the one representing the shortest distance between point A and point B. The difference between speed and velocity is that with velocity, direction matters.

-Speed: Direction doesn’t matter.

-Velocity: Direction matters.

-Average velocity
+Average Velocity

-Average velocity is usually referred to as average speed in everyday talk.
-Average velocity is equal to the length of the travelled distance divided by the time interval.
+Average velocity is usually referred to as average speed.
+Average velocity is equal to the length of the traveled distance divided by the time interval.
 With regard to flows, one may talk about the average velocity at a certain time.

-An example: When Sarah Sjöström broke her 100 meters butterfly world record by doing 55.64 in Kazan in 2015, she finished her first length in 26.17 seconds and her second length in 29.47 seconds.
+An example: when Sarah Sjöström broke her 100m butterfly world record by doing 55.64 in Kazan in 2015, she finished her first length in 26.17 seconds and her second length in 29.47 seconds.
 The average velocity for the entire race was 1.80 meters per second.
 The average velocity during the first length was 1.91 meters per second, which slowed down to 1.70 meters per second during the second length.

-Two factors play an important role as to why swimmers are unable to maintain the same velocity during an entire race.
-The above example concerning Matt Biondi illustrates one: muscle fatigue.
+Two factors determine why swimmers are unable to maintain the same velocity during an entire race.
+The previous example concerning Matt Biondi illustrates one: muscle fatigue.
 The second factor is the swimmer’s start.
-A world class start means that the swimmer sets off at about 3.5 meters in 0.4 seconds, which means he or she breaks the water surface at a velocity of 8.7 meters per second.
+In a world-class start, the swimmer sets off at about 3.5 meters in 0.4 seconds, which means he or she breaks the water surface at a velocity of 8.7 meters per second.
 Newton’s first law of motion tells us that a body in motion will strive to keep this motion.
 Still, there’s no way for the velocity not to drop to below two meters per second.
 The reason for this is the resistance caused by the density of the water.

 Acceleration

 Acceleration specifies how the velocity changes per unit of time.
-Acceleration may be positive and indicate an increase in velocity or negative and indicate a reduction in velocity.
-Acceleration is both relevant at the start as when it comes to changes in velocity during the swimming cycle.
+Acceleration may be positive and indicate an increase in velocity or negative which indicates a reduction in velocity.
+Acceleration is relevant at both the start and during changes in velocity during the swimming cycle.